ilan-schemoul/meteor-service-worker/readme.md

 ## How it works
 1. The SW makes a network request for the HTML (all HTML pages are the same with Meteor).
 If it receives no answer the SW returns the cached version.
 2. The HTML requires files in the format `file.js?hash=XXX` where XXX is the hash.
 Thanks to this hash the SW knows if the cache has the latest version or if it has to make a network request.

+## Can I cache my databases ?

+No, service workers are for caching assets (images, videos, js, css etc.)

 ## Looking for maintainers